nospaceships/node-net-ping/README.md

 # Error Handling

-Each request exposed by this module (currently only `pingHost()`) requires a mandatory callback function.
-The callback function is executed once the request has completed.
+Each request exposed by this module requires one or more mandatory callback functions.
+Callback functions are typically provided an `error` argument.

-A request can complete in a number of ways, for example the request timed out, a response was received from a host other than the targeted host (i.e. a gateway) or an error occurred when sending the request.

 All errors are sub-classes of the `Error` class.
 For timed out errors the error passed to the callback function will be an instance of the `ping.RequestTimedOutError` class, with the exposed `message` attribute set to `Request timed out`.

-This makes it easy to determine if a host responded or whether an error
+This makes it easy to determine if a host responded, a time out occurred, or whether an error response was received:
-occurred:

     session.pingHost ("1.2.3.4", function (error, target) {
         if (error)